-- ► The backups that you want to compare (latest version / older version) - ▶ The contents of the module that you want to compare.
+► The backups that you want to compare (Latest version / Older version)

-2.6 Variables
+8. Variables

 In this step, you will learn how zenon connects to a process and how it receives values from the PLC.

 To do this:

 - ▶ A driver is created for communication with the PLC. - Simple and structured data types are used and configured - Simple and structures variables are configured, based on data types and drivers